-Winter hiking can be the best time of year to hit the trail for magical views.
-The winter conditions make outdoor activities a little more challenging when it comes to wearing the right clothing.
+Winter hiking can be the best time of year to see magical views on the trail.
+The winter conditions make outdoor activities a little more challenging.
 However, with the proper layering, you’ll be hitting the trail in comfort.

 Just a heads up!
 This post contains affiliate links which means I could earn a small commission at purchases made through my site.
 Thanks for your support!

-Winter Hiking outfits are a little different from your standard hiking outfit, just because there are additional layers that you will want to wear to stay warm and protected from the elements.
+Winter hiking outfits are a little different from your standard hiking outfit because they include additional layers to stay warm and protected from the elements.

 How to Layer Winter Hiking Outfits

-Layering for winter hiking outfits begins with the base layer, the layer closest to your body, and works its way out to the mid-layer and then the outer layer.
+Layering for winter hiking outfits begins with the base layer, the layer closest to your body, then moves to the mid-layer, and finally to the outer layer.

-The base layer is responsible for and needs to be close to your body and manage your sweat.
-Regardless of the temperature outside, physical activity will cause your body to warm up and potentially create sweat.
-The base layer should be quick drying and wick away moisture.
+The base layer is responsible for managing your sweat and needs to be close to your body.
+Regardless of the outside temperature, physical activity will warm your body and potentially cause you to sweat.
+The base layer should be quick-drying and wick away moisture.
 A base layer should be used on both your upper and lower body.

-The mid-layer serves the purpose of insulating you.
-It is recommended that the material this layer is made of is of synthetic fiber instead of down.
-There are a couple of different mid-layer options: fleece jackets and puffy jackets so whatever suits your needs best!
+The mid-layer insulates you.
+It is recommended that the material this layer is made of is a synthetic fiber instead of down.
+There are a couple of different mid-layer options: fleece jackets and puffy jackets, so whatever suits your needs best!

-Your outer layer should be able to handle the winter conditions, windy and wet.
-The outer layer should be windproof, and waterproof, but breathable and durable.
-This is a lot to ask of the jacket which is why your base layer and mid-layers are so important for insulating you.
+Your outer layer should be able to handle winter conditions, including wind and rain.
+The outer layer should be windproof, waterproof, breathable, and durable.
+This is a lot to ask of the jacket, which is why your base layer and mid-layers are so important for keeping you insulated.

 Upper Body Winter Hiking Clothes

 When layering for a winter hike, your upper body layers are going to be the ones that you can adjust the most during your trek.
 You can take off and put on your outer and mid-layer to adjust for the temperature and winter conditions.
-Having a day pack large enough to carry the layers you’re wearing plus accessories and emergency equipment is a good idea for being prepared for all situations.
+Having a day pack large enough to carry the layers you’re wearing, plus accessories and emergency equipment, is a good idea for being prepared for all situations.
+I recommend a 30-liter day pack for winter hiking.

 Base Layer

-Your base layer should be close to the skin to aid in temperature regulation and the wicking of sweat.
-Merino wool base layers are the best base layer you can purchase for this.
+Your base layer should be close to the skin to aid temperature regulation and sweat wicking.
+Merino wool base layers are the best base layers you can purchase for this.
 Have you ever heard the phrase “cotton kills”?
 It refers to the properties of cotton that make it horrible for insulating and wicking sweat.
 The cotton material will hold onto the damp conditions and end up cooling you down.

 The base layer includes everything that is touching your skin.
 If you’re wearing a sports bra, it should also be made of wool or a synthetic material.